 None of our direct suppliers reported that their products contain 3TG originating from a smelter that supports armed groups in a Covered Country.
-Our suppliers identified approximately 500 different smelter facilities, virtually all of which were certified as Conflict Free by the RMI.
+Our suppliers identified approximately over 800 different smelter facilities, virtually all of which were certified as Conflict Free by the RMI.
 A small number of our direct suppliers either indicated that they did not source minerals from Covered Countries or that their parts and components are DRC conflict undeterminable.
-Like 2016, many of our suppliers indicated that they had experienced an improved response rate from their lower tier suppliers to their requests for information as the conflict minerals law and its requirements have become better known and understood, and their responses now encompass more than 75% of their supply chain.
+Like 2017, many of our suppliers indicated that they had experienced an improved response rate from their lower tier suppliers to their requests for information as the conflict minerals law and its requirements have become better known and understood.
 Notwithstanding, many of our suppliers stated that their parts and components are DRC conflict undeterminable, as defined in the Rule.
 Based on this, likewise we consider our products to be DRC conflict undeterminable.